 The increase in cost burdened households has resulted from the convergence of two trends detailed earlier in this report: 1) income stagnation and 2) increasing rents/housing costs.
 This combination has proven quite a challenge for many Bostonians and is a core cause behind the hollowing out of our middle class.

-Specifically, over the past few decades, the number of households at the low and high ends has grown.2 Boston grew by a total of 88,000 households from 1990 to 2014, and yet we lost more than 15,000 households in the middle of the distribution.3 Growth in high-income households reﬂects expansion in higher-skill, higher-wage occupations like financial services, health care and information technology (as we detail next).
+Specifically, over the past few decades, the number of households at the low and high ends has grown.2 From 1990 - 2014 Boston increased the total number of households by 31,260, and yet we lost 6,684 households in the middle of the distribution.3 Growth in high-income households reﬂects expansion in higher-skill, higher-wage occupations like financial services, health care and information technology (as we detail next).
 This high-income growth is also a consequence of rising housing costs; as demand to live in Boston dramatically outpaces the production of new housing, higher-income households are the only ones equipped to stay and pay market rates.

 While households dropping from a middle- or high-income status in 1990 could possibly account for some of the growth in the low-income category by 2014, it’s unlikely that this is the bulk of what’s going on.
 As housing costs have skyrocketed, the City of Boston has made a commitment to maintaining and growing the number of public housing supports for low-income families—through “inclusionary development” requirements, for instance, that ensure new multifamily housing projects set aside a share of units for below-market rents.
 Compared with similar urban counties in the U.S., Suffolk County actually ranks rather well in terms of the number of adequate, affordable housing units available for households earning at or below 30 percent of median income.
 For every 100 “extremely low-income” households in Suffolk County, according to this Urban Institute analysis, Boston has made 61 affordable units available.
 By contrast, the U.S. average is to make only 45 units available per 100 extremely low-income households.4 This commitment to providing low-income housing has likely contributed to the increase in low-income households shown in this analysis.